-NAFA has a strong track record in supporting health-related projects in Nepal.
+NAFA has a strong track record in supporting Health & Disability related projects in Nepal.

-NAFA also supports primary ear clinics through annual financial assistance to Himalayan Health and Hearing and the Nepalese Association of Hard of Hearing, based in Kirtipur near Kathmandu.
+NAFA also supports primary ear clinics through annual allocations to Himalayan Health and Hearing and the Nepal Association of the Hard of Hearing (NAHOH), based in Kirtipur in the Kathmandu Valley.

-NAFA also funds regular health clinics targeting low income families who work in a carpet factory in Thimi.
+- health clinics targeting families who work in a carpet factory in Thimi in the Kathmandu Valley

 - water infrastructure projects in several villages in eastern Nepal, in the Kathmandu Valley and in the Gangajamuna Rural Municipality in the Dhading district.

 - a range of other initiatives, sometimes in partnership with Joy Foundation Nepal